Dan0sz/host-webfonts-locally/readme.txt

 - Control font performance by adding font-display property,
 - Auto-generates the local source for webfonts,
 - Automatically remove any fonts loaded from fonts.gstatic.com or fonts.googleapis.com.

-Please keep in mind that, although I try to make the configuration of this plugin as easy as possible, the concept of locally hosting a file or optimizing Google Fonts for *Pagespeed Insights* or *GT Metrix* has proven to be confusing for some people.
-If you're not sure of what your doing, please consult a SEO expert or Webdeveloper to help you with the configuration and optimization of your WordPress blog.
-Or [hire me to do it for you](https://woosh.dev/wordpress-services/omgf-expert-configuration/).

 == Installation ==